Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/2 - Functions/README.md

 After attaining this skill, and as a demonstration of it, I will create the following:

-1. A program in Swift Playground that can parse different data types, and return a result.
+1. A function in Swift Playground that can parse different data types and return a result depending on the parameters' data types present
-2. **Checkpoint 1** project submission, meeting all the required specifications.
+2. A **Checkpoint 1** project submission meeting all the required specifications

 ## Objectives